-Paul Gray is a Lecturer in Film and Programme Leader for BA (Hons) Film at Edinburgh Napier University.
+Paul Gray is Associate Professor in Film and Subject Leader for Screen & Performing Arts, Edinburgh Napier University.

 Paul’s practice led research interests are the delineation between fiction and non-fiction narratives within film making; film as a means of story-telling and introspective re-enactment; and the significance of anonymity in story-telling, when collaborating with vulnerable individuals and communities.